 Guide to Student Personal Development in Secondary Schools and Colleges

-A practical PDF guide for schools and colleges globally.
+A free, practical PDF guide for schools and colleges globally.
 Improve Wellbeing, Academic and Employability outcomes for students age 13-24, by unlocking Social-Emotional Skills in every classroom.
 “This guide is an invaluable resource that will help school and college leaders, teachers, tutors, pastoral leads, careers leads and guidance counsellors.” – Al Kingsley, CEO at NetSupport and Chair of Trustees at Hampton Academies Trust, UK

 By Pete Read, CEO & Co-founder